Testing Guide¶

 The pipeline:

-- Runs all tests
+- Runs all tests with coverage

-- Generates coverage report
+- Generates and uploads coverage reports

 - Builds documentation